godotengine/godot-docs/classes/class_collisionpolygon3d.rst

 **Inherits:** :ref:`Node3D<class_Node3D>` **<** :ref:`Node<class_Node>` **<** :ref:`Object<class_Object>`

-Editor-only class for defining a collision polygon in 3D space.
+Editor-only node for defining a collision polygon in 3D space.

 Description
 -----------

-Allows editing a collision polygon's vertices on a selected plane.
+Allows editing a concave or convex collision polygon's vertices on a selected plane.
 Can also set a depth perpendicular to that plane.
 This class is only available in the editor.
 It will not appear in the scene tree at run-time.
+Creates several :ref:`ConvexPolygonShape3D<class_ConvexPolygonShape3D>`\ s at run-time to represent the original polygon using convex decomposition.

-Creates a :ref:`Shape3D<class_Shape3D>` for gameplay.
-Properties modified during gameplay will have no effect.
+\ **Note:** Since this is an editor-only helper, properties modified during gameplay will have no effect.

 Properties
 ----------